preraulab/pyDYNAM-O/README.md

 * During the merging process, the adjacency list is now stored as unidirectional graph (instead of bidirectional), and only the larger of the merging weights between two regions is stored during iterative merge weight computation.

 ## Repository Structure
-The contents of the "toolbox" folder is organized as follows, with key functions:
+The contents of the "package" folder is organized as follows, with key functions:

 ```
-.TOOLBOX ROOT
+.REPO_ROOT
+├── examples/  CONTAINS EXAMPLE DATA AND EXAMPLE SCRIPT
-├── example_script.m:         Quick start example, computes the SO-Power and SO-Phase histograms, and plots a summary
+│   ├── run_example_data.py:         Quick start example, computes the SO-Power and SO-Phase histograms, and
-│                                 figure.
+│   │                                 plots a summary figure.
 Uses example data contained in example_data folder.
-├── runTFPeakSOHistograms.m : Main quick start function that calls all of the TF-peak extraction and SOPH functions
-│
-├── example_data/  CONTAINS EXAMPLE DATA
+│   └── _example_data/:              Example data files and saved pre-computed peaks
-└── toolbox/       MAIN TOOLBOX FOLDER
+└── dynam_o/   MAIN PACKAGE FOLDER
-    ├── SOphase_filters/
+    ├── multitaper.py
-    │         - SOphase_filters.mat: File containing precomputed digital filters used in the SO-Phase calculation.
+    │         - Multitaper spetrogram computation
-    ├── SOpowphase_functions/
+    ├── SOPH.py
-    │         - SOpowerphaseHistogram.m: Compute SO-power and SO-phase histograms
+    │         - Functions used to compute SO-power and SO-phase histograms
-    ├── TFpeak_functions/
+    ├── TFpeaks.py
-    │          - extractTFpeaks.m: Top level function to run the watershed pipeline on a given spectrogram,
+    │         - Functions used to run the watershed pipeline on a given spectrogram,
     │           including baseline removal, image segmentation, peak merging, trimming, and statistics.
-    └── helper_functions/
+    ├── utils.py
-                - Contains various utility functions for spectral estimation and plotting
+    │         - Contains various utility functions for spectral estimation and plotting
+    └── pipelines.py
+              - compute_tfpeaks(): Top level function to run the watershed pipeline to extract TF peaks
+              - compute_sophs(): Top level function to obtain SO-power and SO-phase histograms
+              - run_tfpeaks_soph(): Main function to use for analyzing new data;
+                                    calls compute_tfpeaks() and compute_sophs() internally.
 ```